allegroai/clearml-docs/docs/clearml_agent.md

 pull and execute the tasks.

 :::tip cross-platform execution
-ClearML Agent can be executed cross-platform.
-To do so, make sure to define platform-specific flags in the environment where you launch the agent.
+ClearML Agent is platform agnostic.
+When using the ClearML Agent to execute experiments cross-platform, set platform specific environment variables before launching the agent.

-For example, to run an agent from an ARM device, set the core type environment variable before spinning up the agent:
+For example, to run an agent on an ARM device, set the core type environment variable before spinning up the agent:

 ```bash
 export OPENBLAS_CORETYPE=ARMV8